-SC9.2.1 The University Academic Conduct Committee will comprise the Vice

-Principal or his/her nominee as Convenor; one academic member of the Senior Managers' Forum; one Academic Conduct Officer and one student member nominated by the President of Napier Students' Association.
-None of the committee should come from the same School as the student against whom the allegations have been made.

-- SC9.2.2 The Convenor may elect to co-opt one subject specialist member of academic staff nominated by the relevant Dean of School for each case under consideration if appropriate. - SC9.2.3 All members of the Committee will have no direct or previous involvement with the student concerned. - SC9.2.4 The Director of Student and Academic Services or his/her nominee shall act as clerk and keep a record of proceedings.
+- SC9.2.1 The University Academic Conduct Committee will comprise the Vice Principal or his/her nominee as Convenor; one academic member of the Senior Leadership Group or an individual nominated by this group; one Academic Conduct Officer and one student member nominated the Edinburgh Napier Students' Association (ENSA) President.
+None of the committee should come from the same School as the student against whom the allegations have been made. - SC9.2.2 The Convenor may elect to co-opt one subject specialist member of academic staff nominated by the relevant Dean of School for each case under consideration if appropriate. - SC9.2.3 All members of the Committee will have no direct or previous involvement with the student concerned. - SC9.2.4 The Director of Student and Academic Services or his/her nominee shall act as clerk and keep a record of proceedings.